nascal3/NGXS-introduction/README.md

 # NGXS

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.<br>
+To install ngxs state management into the app run `npm i @ngxs/store --save`.<br>
+To install optional debug tools to use with ngxs run `npm i @ngxs/logger-plugin @ngxs/devtools-plugin --save-dev`

 ## Development server